-Although raising the prices of your services can sometimes be uncomfortable, a hair salon price increase notice will help inform your clients of what’s happening and explain it to them.
+Raising the prices of your services can sometimes be uncomfortable, a hair salon price increase notice will help inform your clients of what’s happening and explain it to them.

-So, how do salons notify clients of price increases?
+Although it's easy to update your prices in your salon POS software, but how do salons notify clients of price increases?
 Keep reading to find out.

 Jump to The Section You Like